 Salt enhances flavors by drawing out moisture from ingredients, intensifying taste profiles.
 However, it doesn’t evaporate during cooking, meaning the longer chili simmers, the more pronounced the saltiness becomes.

 Certain ingredients, like beans or tomatoes, distribute salt differently.
-Beans, for instance, hold less salt than liquids, which can make the broth taste saltier compared to the overall dish.
+Beans, for instance, hold less salt than liquids, making the broth taste saltier than the overall dish.

-Now that we understand why chili becomes overly salty, let’s explore whether a potato can truly save the day.
+Now that we understand why chili becomes overly salty let’s explore whether a potato can save the day.

 The Potato Trick: Will a Potato Remove Salt from Chili?